-Root vegetables have been used in recipes all over the world due to their low cost, nutritious value, accessibility and they store well.
-There is a large number of root vegetables to explore beyond the carrot, potato, onion, and beet.
+Root vegetables have been used in recipes all over the world due to their low cost, nutritious value, accessibility, and they store well.
+There are numerous root vegetables to explore beyond the carrot, potato, onion, and beet.

 Though, sometimes they might not be the most attractive items in the grocery store, but they are worth bringing to the kitchen table.

 How can you not love these underground treasures?

 These type of vegetables offer you all you need to sustain a healthy diet.
 Whether you follow a vegan, vegetarian, pescatarian or any other diet.

 Root veggie are rich in vitamins, minerals, high in nutrients and antioxidants and the good side is that they’re very low in calories.

 There are many ways to enjoy your veggies.
 My favorite way to eat root veggies is by roasting them!
 It is a delicious and quick way to prep and enjoy.
 You could also try these hearty veggies mixed with salads, and or try them toasted instead of too many pastas and rice.

 Tip: When shopping for root vegetables, go for the ones that are heavy and are firm for their size.
 Do not buy if they’ve wrinkles or are a bit shrivelled, bruised, and/or have any tender spots.